 Jessica: In product research tip number three, Chris Wane shares what numbers he’s looking for on AliExpress product pages.

 Chris: So the first thing I wanna look at is obviously the rating of the product itself, so this… And you want anything over a 4.5, even probably higher than that, over a 4.8 which is probably where you’d wanna be working at.
 Obviously, this has almost 4,000 votes and most of them are five stars, which straight away gives you a good idea that it’s a good product.

 But I’m also interested in the supplier.
-So as you can see here, this supplier is classed as a top brand on AliExpress, so they’ve been around for a while, they give very good service.
+So as you can see here, this supplier is classed as a top brand, so they’ve been around for a while, they give very good service.
 And as you can see on the detailed seller ratings here, they’re getting 4.8s, 4.7s across item-as-described, communication, shipping speed, and that basically tells that this is a good supplier and it’s a good product.

 2. Conduct Supplier Research

 Jessica: In product research tip number two, Melvin explains how to find trustworthy AliExpress dropshipping suppliers.